TL;DR

 This survey appears on the page right after the user has interacted with the product.
 This way, very direct questions can be asked like what was the user intent, whether they succeeded, and what were the issues.
 An on-site survey allows the research to cover any segment of users: those who are using a particular feature, or those who exit the website without purchase, and so on.

 Surveys are some of the most common and easy to execute UX research techniques.
 With a survey, you can collect both quantitative and qualitative data with close-ended and open-ended questions.
-However, trying to insert too many questions is dangerous: the longer the survey, the fewer the responses.
+However, trying to insert too many questions is dangerous: the longer the survey, the fewer the responses, which is a consideration in behavioral research.
 Good practice is to warn users how long the survey will take before it starts.

 Used: to discover users needs and feelings